OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 In order to use the equipment in the remote labs, you must first set up access to the labs.
 This is covered in detail in [Setting Up for Remote Access to ORI Labs](https://github.com/phase4ground/documents/blob/master/Remote_Labs/ORI-Lab-User-Setup.md).
 This involves some setup on your own computer, and an email sent to sandiego-lab@openresearch.institute.
 When you send that email, or later when the need arises, include a request to be set up for access to whichever VM you need to use.
 We will set you up with a login on the VM.

 At the San Diego lab, the overall PC is called Chonc, and the VMs for FPGA development are called chococat and keroppi.
 Chococat is connected to the ZC706 dev board, which is equipped with an Analog Devices ADRV9371 transceiver board.
-It has a single-port Cygnal UART bridge that shows up as /dev/ttyUSB1.
-Keroppi is connected to the ZCU106 dev board, which has a four-port Cygnal UART bridge (/dev/ttyUSB1 through /dev/ttyUSB4).
-On both boards, /dev/ttyUSB0 is the JTAG port, but the device /dev/ttyUSB0 disappears when the port is in use for JTAG.
+It has a single-port Cygnal UART bridge that shows up as /dev/zc706_uart1.
+Keroppi is connected to the ZCU106 dev board, which has a four-port Cygnal UART bridge (/dev/zcu106_uart1 through /dev/zcu106_uart4).

 ### Vivado Remote or Local?